 “What sort of dark secret’?”
 I sighed with rolled eyes.

 “Are you going to play ‘Sherlock Holmes’ now?”

 “If I must.”

 “Wasn’t expecting.”
-He remarked; I gave a nod and stood up to have some supper.
+He remarked, I gave a nod and turned to the stove to have some warm soup.

 “Sure, I’ll be there.”
 I answered, nearly stuttering of surprise of his suggestion.

 As Friday came, I was a bit nervous.
 After dancing I went quickly home to take a shower and change.
 As I stood before the mirror I had difficulty finding the right dress for tonight.
 Finally, I decided to wear my long dark emerald dress made of satin, that my mother made for me as a birthday present, and tied my long hair to a braid.
 I had no difficulties finding the restaurant and came punctually.
 At the reception they asked for reservation.
 Once I said Joseph’s name a servant lead me to a table where Joseph sat already waiting patiently for me.
 He quickly stood up to greet me and gave the servant a tip.